Taking care of yourself at work

 Take regular micro-breaks

-In whatever way is possible for your line of work, try to take regular micro breaks each hour or two.
-Use this time to stretch, have a drink of water or get some fresh air for a few minutes.
-While it’s tempting to work for longer periods of time and get as much work done as possible, without short breaks this can cause extended micro stress on the body and ultimately will limit your productivity.
+Try taking regular micro-breaks every hour or two whenever possible in your line of work.
+Use this time to stretch, drink water, or step outside for some fresh air.
+While it’s tempting to work for extended periods and get as much done as possible, working without short breaks can cause stress, limiting productivity.

 Get a change of scenery

-Getting away from your working environment is a helpful way for the mind to switch off and relax.
-For example, if you spend most of your day inside sitting down, try going for a walk outside on your lunch break.
-Or if you are mostly on your feet throughout the day, you might like to read a book in your car on your break for some downtime.
-Do what works for you, ensuring you find a way to separate your working time from your personal time.
+Give your mind a break by stepping away from your immediate work environment.
+If you spend most of your day inside sitting down, go for a walk on your lunch break.
+Or if you are mostly on your feet, you might like to read a book in a park or in a quiet place during your break.
+Do what works for you, ensuring you can separate your work and personal time.

 Plan your time effectively

-Taking the time to plan certain things ahead can significantly reduce stress levels throughout the week.
-Simple steps such as preparing a few healthy meals to take for lunch, ensuring the car has petrol in the tank, or that your work outfits are clean and organised ahead of time can save a lot of stress during a busy work week.
+Taking the time to plan aspects of your week can significantly reduce stress levels.
+Simple steps such as preparing healthy meals for lunch, ensuring the car has petrol, or organising your work outfits ahead of time can alleviate stress during a busy work week.

 Go home on time

-Working long hours each week reduces the time and energy we have for the things we enjoy, leading to prolonged stress and risk of burnout.
-While occasionally it might be needed to hang back to get things done, try not to fall into the trap of working late often.
-Make a point of leaving on time to ensure you set a clear boundary with yourself and your colleagues around the value of your personal time.
+Resist the habit of working late regularly.
+Working long hours each week reduces our time and energy for the things we enjoy, leading to prolonged stress and risk of burnout.
+While occasional extra hours might be necessary, leaving on time sets clear boundaries and preserves personal time.

 Leave work at work

-Consider ways to disconnect with work after hours.
-This could mean switching off your email notifications after hours, not taking extra work home with you to finish in the evenings, taking off your uniform as soon as you get home or keeping your tools/equipment in a separate room, so they are out of view when you are relaxing.
+Consider ways to disconnect from work after hours.
+This could mean switching off your email notifications after hours, not taking extra work home with you, taking off your uniform when you get home, or keeping your tools/equipment in a separate room so they are out of view when relaxing.

-If you are struggling to cope, call one of our SuicideLine Victoria counsellors on 1300 651 251.
+If you are struggling to cope, call one of our SuicideLine Victoria counsellors on 1300 651 251 or click on the floating chat button on the right for online counselling.
+Our service is open 24/7 and it is free.

 If it is an emergency, call 000.